CHARLES DALMA ALFORD

 Preceded in death by his parents C.D. and Ruth Coyne Alford.
 Visitation at Harry McKneely & Son Funeral Home, Hammond, from 6 PM.
 To 9 PM.
 Friday and after 8 am.
 Saturday.
 Religious services at the funeral home at 2 PM.
 Saturday, conducted by Rev. Mike Murray.
 Internment in Greenlawn Cemetery.

 Dr. C.D.
-“Bo” Alford was one of the first folks to participate in our early organized Alford research.
-He was a practicing physician at the time so much of his effort and contact was through his daughter Anne Elizabeth Alford.
+“Bo” Alford was very interested in his Alford ancestry and was one of the first folks to participate in our early organized Alford research.
+He was a practicing physician at the time, so much of his effort and contact was through his daughter Anne Elizabeth Alford, AAFA #0033.

 His lineage: Charles Dalma 1921 AL1, Charles Dalma 1900 LA2, William H. 1868 MS3, John Milton 1842 MS4, William 1804 GA5, Jacob 1761 NC6, Julius 1717 VA7, James 1687 VA8, John 1645 VA9.